Since the first Morse telegraph systems were introduced, an enormous variety of Morse keys or telegraph keys and keyers have been constructed.

 These keyers were also capable of storing strings of code and this enabled pre-programmed messages to be sent at the press of a single button.

-The electronics for these keyers was often incorporated into a transmitter or transceiver and this meant that only the 'paddle' itself was required.
+The electronics for these keyers was often incorporated into a radio transmitter or transceiver and this meant that only the 'paddle' itself was required.

 Computer technology was also employed, being able to send messages type in on a keyboard or stored.
 Programmes were also developed to read Morse code as well.
 Although these programmes could typically not read signals as far into the noise or in the presence of interference as well as experienced human operators, but they were nevertheless still impressive.